Porter Hall

 Clifford Porter Hall (September 19, 1888 – October 6, 1953) was an American character actor known for appearing in a number of films in the 1930s and 1940s.
 Hall typically played villains or comedic incompetent characters.

 Early years

 Hall was born in Cincinnati, Ohio.
 His father, W.A.
 Hall, headed a cooperage business that ended because of prohibition in the United States.
-After graduating from the University of Cincinnati, Hall worked for the Fleischmann Company while also directing and acting in little theater productions in Cleveland.
+After graduating from the University of Cincinnati, Hall worked for the yeast maker Fleischmann Company while also directing and acting in little theater productions in Cleveland.

 Career

 Hall's Broadway credits included The Great Gatsby (1926), Naked (1926), Loud Speaker (1927), Night Hostess (1928), It's a Wise Child (1929), Collision (1932), The Warrior's Husband (1932), The Dark Tower (1933), The Red Cat (1934).

 Hall made his film debut in the 1931 drama Secrets of a Secretary.
 His last onscreen appearance was in the 1954 film Return to Treasure Island, which was released after his death.

 Hall is best remembered for five roles: a senator in Mr. Smith Goes to Washington; an atheist in Going My Way; the nervous, ill-tempered Granville Sawyer, who administers a psychological test to Kris Kringle in Miracle on 34th Street; a train passenger who encounters a man (Fred MacMurray) who has just committed a murder in Double Indemnity; and the title character's lawyer (Herbert MacCaulay) in The Thin Man.